 The frequency response of the audio codec depends mainly on the selected sample rate, since the bandwidth is limited in the down and up sampling filters.
 These digital filters both contain several FIR and IIR low pass filters and a DC removal filter (high pass filter).
+A 1st order analog anti aliasing filter is implemented at the input of the microphone input to prevent aliasing in the ADC path (this feature may not be available on future revisions for the part).
 A 3rd order smoothing filter is implemented in the DAC path, between DAC and speaker driver stage to reduce the spurious frequencies at the speaker outputs.